rjdkmr/gmx_clusterByFeatures/docs/commands/holeclustersplot.rst

 ``-do 90``, ``--data-occupancy 90``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Precentage of radius-data occupancy for axis-points.
+Percentage of radius-data occupancy for axis-points.
 If an axis-point has radius-data less than this percentage of frames,
 the axis-point will not be considered for average calculation and
 features output.

-This is critical for axis-points, which are at the opening of cahnnel/cavity.
+This is critical for axis-points, which are at the opening of channel/cavity.
 In several frames, radius-value could be missing and therefore, ``dataOccupancy``
-thershold could be used to discard those axis points with lots of missing
+threshold could be used to discard those axis points with lots of missing
 radius values over the trajectories.

 ******